uiii/ProcessWire-FieldtypePDF/README.md

 - `isThumbnail($basename)` replace with `isImageOfThis($basename)`

-*NOTE: There are certain incompatibility between these two methods.
-While `isThumbnail` returns TRUE for all the images generated from the PDF and also theirs derivatives (e.g. pdf.jpg, pdf.100x100.jpg), the `isImageOfThis` return TRUE only for the images generated directly from PDF (e.g. pdf.jpg).
-That doesn't change much, because you can use it in combination with `Pageimage::isVariation`.*
+> NOTE: There is certain incompatibility between these two methods.
+While `isThumbnail` returns TRUE for all the images generated from the PDF and also theirs derivatives (e.g. *pdf.jpg*, *pdf.100x100.jpg*), the `isImageOfThis` return TRUE only for the images generated directly from PDF (e.g. *pdf.jpg*).
+That doesn't change much, because you can use it in combination with `Pageimage::isVariation`.

 - `removeThumbnails` replace with `removeImages`